thewazir/leex_yecc_example/BLOG_POST.md

 unwrap({_,_,V}) -> V.
 ```

 Now that you have a parser grammar, you can use yecc to generate a parser.
-Yecc grammars are saved with the ending .yrl.
-In our mini-project the grammar file is called selector_parser.yrl.
+Yecc grammars are saved with the ending `.yrl`.
+In our mini-project the grammar file is called `selector_parser.yrl`.
 In an Erlang shell, execute the following command:

 ```erlang
 2> yecc:file(selector_parser).